 All students have to complete a 12-week immersion programme at the home campus of DigiPen Institute of Technology in Redmond.
 Students will take classes in Redmond’s summer semester and work with faculty and students from different programmes.
 The estimated cost for the programme ranges from S$8,000 - S$9,000 (based on prevailing currency exchange rates and flight ticket prices).

-This course provides students with a detailed examination of the fundamental elements on which computers are based.
-Topics covered include number systems, representation of numbers in computation, basic electricity, electric circuits, digital systems, logic circuits, data representations, digital memory, computer architecture, and operating systems.
-Operational code and assembly languages are discussed, examined, and used in either a microprocessor or micro-controller environment, such as a personal computer or an autonomous car.
+This course provides a detailed examination of the fundamental elements on which computers are based.
+Topics include number systems and computation, electricity and basic circuits, logic circuits, memory, computer architecture, and operating systems.
+Operational code and assembly languages are discussed and then implemented on a hardware platform, such as a personal computer or an autonomous vehicle.

 In presenting the C programming language, this course serves as a foundation for all high-level programming courses and projects.
 It provides the fundamentals of programming, including control flows, such as statement grouping, decision-making, case selection, procedure iteration, and termination test and basic data types, such as arrays, structures, and pointers.
 Additionally, it intensively discusses the lexical convention, syntax notation, and semantics.